thomasgtaylor/how.wtf/content/post/2023-04-25-write-jq-output-to-a-file.md

 ---
-title: Write jq output to a file
-date: 2023-04-25T00:35:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-04-25 00:35:00-04:00
 description: How to write jq output to a file
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Write jq output to a file
 ---

 If a user wants to write `jq` output to a file, the solution is simple.